Thursday, 12 January 2017

 Mynydd Epynt (SN 961 464)

-The criteria for the two listings that this height revision affects are:
+The criteria for the two listings that this height revision applies to are:

-The survey with the Trimble GeoXH 6000 was preceded with analysis of LIDAR data.
-LIDAR (Light Detection & Ranging) is highly accurate height data that is now freely available for much of England and Wales.
+However, it was not until LIDAR became available and the subsequent Trimble GeoXH 6000 survey that the details for this hill could be accurately re-assessed.
+The LIDAR (Light Detection & Ranging) technique produced highly accurate height data that is now freely available for much of England and Wales.

 The full details for the hill are: